 “His ability to move voters with his message of transformation of America is very, very powerful,” Weaver said.

 The campaign does have a few bright spots to highlight.
-A few CNN/ORC poll claiming he fares better than Clinton against Republicans.
+A few recent national polls have Sanders beating Clinton, with a Wednesday CNN/ORC poll claiming he fares better than Clinton against Republicans.
 He had the most positive favorability rating of any candidate in the field.

 Sanders also picked up a couple of high-profile endorsements in the last few days, including Robert Reich, who was labor secretary under President Bill Clinton, and Rep. Tulsi Gabbard, D-Hawaii, an Iraq War veteran counted as a rising star in the party.